aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - Liquidation
   - cannot liquidate into RwaATokens, by reverting on `transferOnLiquidation` when `receiveAToken` is set to `true` (only underlying RWA Token collateral can be liquidated).
   - disbursement of Liquidation Protocol Fee is disabled (if fee is set greater than 0, it will revert on `transferOnLiquidation`; also via asset configuration).
-  - this should be considered a standard ERC20 transfer between liquidated user and liquidator, and will adhere to the same restrictions imposed by the underlying RWA Token.
+  - release of collateral asset (ie RWA Token) should be considered a standard ERC20 transfer between liquidated user and liquidator, and will adhere to the same restrictions imposed by the underlying RWA Token.
 This scenario is described [here](#liquidation-as-a-transfer-of-underlying-rwa-token).
   - liquidators are implicitly permissioned to those already allowlisted to receive underlying RWA asset (will rely on underlying RWA asset-level permissioning imposed by RWA's `transfer` function).
     - technically any user allowlisted to hold RWA Token asset can liquidate; any further permissioning to a smaller subset of liquidators is expected to be governed off-chain.